Also known as: Traveler's diarrhea - E. coli, Food poisoning - E. coli, E. coli diarrhea or Hamburger disease

 - Reduced amount of urine

-E. coli germs can get into the food you eat (called contamination) in different ways:
+Bacteria may get into your food in different ways:

 Other symptoms may include: